GeoWebCache/geowebcache/documentation/en/user/source/rest/seed.rst

 .. code-block:: json

-   [tiles processed, total # of tiles to process, estimated remaining time (in seconds), Task ID, Task status]
+   ["tiles processed", "total # of tiles to process", "estimated remaining time (in seconds)", "Task ID", "Task status"]

 The meaning of the ``Task status`` field is:
 -1 = ABORTED,